-Most of us in supply chain management realize that tracking the right key performance indicators (KPI) related to their suppliers, staffing and operational performance is mission critical.
-The same as baseball tracks the KPIs of batting averages, pitcher’s earned run average (ERA) and even attendance at their ballpark to understand if they are winning or losing the game.
-Considering the importance of KPIs, here’s a few KPIs you might want to consider measuring that can contribute to your supply chain success:
+Most of us in healthcare supply chain management realize that tracking the right key performance indicators (KPI) related to suppliers, staffing, and operational performance is mission critical.
+The same as baseball tracks the KPIs of batting averages, pitcher’s earned run average (ERA), and even attendance at their ballpark to understand if they are winning or losing the game.
+Considering the importance of KPIs, here are a few KPIs you might want to consider measuring that can contribute to your hospital’s supply chain success:

-- Spend: Money spend with all suppliers, the amount spent with direct and indirect suppliers, spend within specific commodity groups and spend per supplier.
+- Spend: Money spent with all suppliers, the amount spent with direct and indirect suppliers, spend within specific commodity groups, and spend per supplier.

-- Quality Rating: This KPI will show you if your suppliers have quality problems that your need to address.
+- Quality rating: This KPI will show you if your suppliers have quality problems that you need to address.

-- Spend per SC employee and/or PO Line Items Per Employee: It will enable you to understand the workload of your buyers so you can plan for adequate staffing.
+- Spend per supply chain employee and/or PO line items per employee: It will enable you to understand the workload of your buyers so you can plan for adequate staffing.

 - Cost savings/avoidance: Your buyers and value analysis director need to maintain and report monthly on their cost savings/avoidance they have generated.

-- Purchase order cycle time: This KPI measures the efficiency or how fast your buyers are processing requests on a daily, weekly and monthly basis.
+- Purchase order cycle time: This KPI measures efficiency, or how fast your buyers are processing requests on a daily, weekly, and monthly basis.

 - Payment to suppliers as per terms: You need to track this KPI to ensure that your vendors are being paid on time in order to continue a strong relationship with them.

 - Inventory accuracy: Poor inventory accuracy leads to shortages, stock-outs, and ultimately spotty customer service.